finos/symphony-bdk-java/README.md

 Symphony Elements allow bots to send messages containing interactive forms with text fields, dropdown menus, person selectors, buttons and more.

-Symphony Bot application fully supports Elements.
+Symphony Bot SDK fully supports Elements.
 By extending the ```ElementsHandler``` class you get all you need to handle Symphony Elements, from the command to display the Elements form in a chat room to the callback triggered when the Symphony Elements form is submitted.
 All in one single class.

 To extend ```ElementsHandler``` you need to implement the following methods:

 * **Predicate&lt;String&gt; getCommandMatcher()**: similar to ```CommandHandler```.
-Use regular expression to specify the pattern to be used by the application to look for commands in Symphony messages.
+Use regular expression to specify the pattern to be used by the SDK to look for commands in Symphony messages.

 * **String getElementsFormId()**: returns the Symphony Elements form ID.

 * **void displayElements(BotCommand command, SymphonyMessage elementsResponse)**: This is where you add your logic to render the Symphony Elements form.
 Similarly to ```CommandHandler```, this method is automatically called when a Symphony message matches the specified command pattern.
 Use the ```BotCommand``` object to retrieve the command details (e.g. user which triggered it, room where the command was triggered, the raw command line, etc).
 Use the ```SymphonyMessage``` object to format the Symphony Elements form.
-The application will take care of delivering the response to the correct Symphony room.
+The SDK will take care of delivering the response to the correct Symphony room.

 * **void handleAction(SymphonyElementsEvent event, SymphonyMessage elementsResponse)**: where you handle interactions with the Elements form.
 This method is automatically called when users submit the Elements form.
 The ```SymphonyElementsEvent``` holds details about the action performed on the form (e.g. form payload, action name, etc).
 Use the ```SymphonyMessage``` object to format a response according to the Elements form action.